MicrosoftDocs/dynamics-365-customer-engagement/ce/edw/full-text-indexes-not-consistent-with-previous-version.md

 ---
-title: "The full-text indexes on the Microsoft Dynamics 365 database are not consistent with previous versions full-text indexes | Microsoft Docs" ms.custom: "" ms.date: "10/01/2018" ms.reviewer: ""
+title: "The full-text indexes on the Microsoft Dynamics 365 for Customer Engagement database are not consistent with previous versions full-text indexes | Microsoft Docs" ms.custom: "" ms.date: "10/01/2018" ms.reviewer: ""